As architects, we’re intuitive listeners

 When I am not working, my life revolves around my two active daughters.
 I also enjoy the outdoors with my husband, traveling, painting, guitar, piano, and photography.

-Alternate Career: National Geographic photographer
+Alternate Career: National Geographic Photographer

 I enjoy figuring out how to put buildings together to achieve the client’s, and our, vision of the building.
 Building design requires coordination of many elements in order for all the pieces to work together.

 I enjoy my time away from work.
-I have three sports cars that I love driving on the back roads of Oregon and Washington…the more curves, the better.
+I have two sports cars that I love driving on the back roads of Oregon and Washington…the more curves, the better.
 I also like snow skiing and boating.

-Alternate Career: Race car driver
+Alternate Career: Race Car Driver